-We still don’t know for sure, but it may be down to genetics, on environmental stressors such as isolation, bereavement or abuse.
+We still don’t know for sure, but it may be down to genetics, or environmental stressors such as isolation, bereavement or abuse.
 Research into the relationship between schizophrenia and recreational cannabis use is ongoing.

 Schizophrenia can be a difficult diagnosis to make and so the condition is usually diagnosed by a psychiatrist.

-The National Institute for Health and Care Excellence (NICE) – the organisation that produces guidelines on best practice in health care – advises treating schizophrenia and psychosis with both talking treatments and antipsychotic medication.
+The National Institute for Health and Care Excellence (NICE) – the organisation that produces guidelines on best practice in healthcare – advises treating schizophrenia and psychosis with both talking treatments and antipsychotic medication.

-Talk to one of our expert therapists or psychiatrists if you have been diagnosed with this condition, have a relative who suffers with it or are concerned you may be schizophrenic.
+Talk to one of our expert therapists or psychiatrists if you have been diagnosed with this condition, have a relative who suffers with it, or are concerned you may be schizophrenic.